 There’s no gym on site, but there are a few hikes you can take from here.
 The most accessible is to another hidden beach even emptier than this one just around the bend.
 Punta Monterrey has kayaks you can take out, but this is better done by experienced kayakers or those who can at least get on in open water because the waves crashing on the shore can be intense and tough to get past.

 Otherwise, most guests are content to lounge around and not do much besides read, listen to music on their earbuds, and admire the scenery.
 This is a good place to truly unwind or do some deep thinking.
 Oddly in such an unplugged place, there’s no collection of board games or even a book exchange, so be sure to bring plenty to entertain yourselves, plus some snacks to hold you over between meals.
-It’s not all that far to San Pancho or even Sayulita if you want to go out somewhere during the day, but after facing the rather rough dirt road to get here, most are content to stay put until they leave.
+It’s not all that far to San Pancho or even Sayulita if you want to go out somewhere during the day, but after facing the rather rough dirt road to get here, most are content to stay put for two or three nights until checkout time.

 Think of Punta Monterrey as more of an upscale backpacker place than the kind of fancy Mexican beach resort you see splashed all over social media.
 The people who come here are looking for a chilled-out place that’s not trying to over-stimulate them and they love spending time on this hidden beach, surrounded by 300 acres of nature.
 If that sounds like your idea of paradise under the palms, see more and book direct at the official website.
 Because of their limited connectivity, you won’t find them on any of the usual booking sites.
 And they’re okay with that…